Amber Heard testifies: 'Nothing I did made him stop hitting me' - KESQ

 By Sonia Moghe, CNN

-Amber Heard continued testifying on Thursday in her defense against a $50 million defamation claim brought by her ex-husband, Johnny Depp.
+Amber Heard took the stand again on Thursday, with at times emotional and graphic testimony in her defense against a defamation claim brought by her ex-husband, Johnny Depp.

-In her second day on the stand, Heard testified about alleged physical abuse by Depp that she said escalated into the couple mistreating each other.
+In her second day of testimony, Heard described alleged physical abuse by Depp that she said escalated into the couple mistreating each other.

 “Nothing I did made him stop hitting me.
 Nothing.
 I tried for over a year, maybe two, of just not responding physically, not responding verbally, just staring at him, I tried to freeze, I tried to go to a different place.
 I would try then lashing out verbally.
 I would try to threaten that if he hit me again that I would call the police.

-Depp is suing Heard over a 2018 op-ed she wrote for The Washington Post in which she described herself as a “public figure representing domestic abuse.”
+Depp is suing Heard for $50 million over a 2018 op-ed she wrote for The Washington Post in which she described herself as a “public figure representing domestic abuse.”
 Though Depp was not named in the article, he claims it cost him lucrative acting roles.

 Heard and Depp, who met in 2009, were married from 2015-2016.

-Depp testified over the course of multiple days that he has never struck a woman and accused Heard of verbal of physical abuse, including describing in detail one incident that left his finger partially severed.
+Depp testified over the course of multiple days that he has never struck a woman and accused Heard of verbal and physical abuse, including describing in detail one incident in Australia that left his finger partially severed.

 Both have denied each other’s claims of abuse.